 Locate and open the .htaccess file to edit it in the default text editor on your computer (or in the Edit window if you’re doing this in your cPanel).

-Wordfence recently introduced a Web Application Firewall.
-I’ve not yet had a chance to implement this feature, however, I will be doing so within the next couple of days.
+Wordfence also has a Web Application Firewall.
 According to the good folks at Wordfence, the Web Application Firewall stops you from getting hacked by identifying malicious traffic, blocking attackers before they can access your website.

-Every time hackers try to perform one of their brute-force attacks on any WordPress site, they will go for ‘admin’ as the username.
-Words like “admin,” “info,” and even “wordpress” are the first usernames used in hacking attempts.
+If you didn’t change the default “admin” username when you installed WordPress, change it right now.
+Every time hackers try to perform one of their brute-force attacks on any WordPress site, they’ll use ‘admin’ as their go-to username.
+Words like “admin,” “info,” and even “wordpress” are the most often used usernames I see in hacking attempts.
 If you’re using “admin” to log into your site change it to something more complex.

 You can change your WordPress username by: